kgrid/knowledge-objects/activator-workshop/install_activator.md

 - [ ] **Check Local Activator:** confirms that your Activator is running properly and your knowledge objects are loaded onto the shelf.
-- [ ] Get Shelf From Local Activator: returns the full list of objects stored on your local Shelf.
+- [ ] **Get Shelf From Local Activator:** returns the full list of objects stored on your local Shelf.
-- [ ] Get Single CPIC Object From Local Activator: returns the knowledge object for going from genotype to phenotype for the CYP2D6 gene.
+- [ ] **Get Single CPIC Object From Local Activator:** returns the knowledge object for going from genotype to phenotype for the CYP2D6 gene.
-- [ ] Get Single CPIC Object From Local Activator: returns the knowledge object for mapping dosing recommendations bbased on phenotype for the CYP2D6 gene.
+- [ ] **Get Single CPIC Object From Local Activator:** returns the knowledge object for mapping dosing recommendations based on phenotype for the CYP2D6 gene.
-- [ ] Post Single CPIC Object From Local Activator: returns metabolizing status based on example gene information.
+- [ ] **Post Single CPIC Object From Local Activator:** returns metabolizing status based on example gene information.
-- [ ] Post Single CPIC Object From Local Activator: returns a Codeine dosing reccomendation based on example data.
+- [ ] **Post Single CPIC Object From Local Activator:** returns a Codeine dosing reccomendation based on example data.